ryran/pyrite/README.md

 LINUX INSTALLATION
 ------------
-In March I will prepare deb and rpm packages to make installation easy.
+I still need to prepare deb and rpm packages to make installation easy.
 For now...

 1) Clone the repo with `git clone git://github.com/ryran/pyrite.git` **OR** [download a zip of the source](/ryran/pyrite/zipball/master).